-There is even a great collection of hostels and lower cost accommodation.
-This means it is the best town for budget travellers to stay in Puerto Rico to save money.
+There is even a great collection of hostels and lower-cost accommodation.
+This means it is the best town for budget travelers to stay in Puerto Rico to save money.

-You put all of this together and it makes Old San Juan one of the very best places to stay in Puerto Rico for all manner of different travellers.
+You put all of this together and it makes Old San Juan one of the very best places to stay in Puerto Rico for all manner of different travelers.

 2. Santurce (San Juan), where to stay in Puerto Rico for nightlife

 Our next destination of Santurce is actually a subdistrict or barrios of San Juan.
 The largest, most populous barrios in the city, it is one of the most densely populated areas on the island.

 It is well known as a cultural hotspot, with vibrant art, cuisine, fashion, film, music, and textiles industries abundant in the area.
 This makes it the perfect place to stay in Puerto Rico for those after a thriving nightlife scene, or the ability to sample some of the best Puerto Rican cuisine.

 For those looking to delve deeper into the arts of Puerto Rico, the Ballets De San Juan and Luis A. Ferré Performing Arts Centre are both fabulous places to take in the local style.
 The same can also be said of some of the fabulous architecture in the area.